 PAYMENT: Accepted payment methods include cash, Visa, and Mastercard.
 Debit payments can be completed via e-transfer through online banking.

-In addition to client treatments, the clinic space is available for rent by the hour, shift, day, or month to Registered Massage Therapists or other manual therapists in compatible fields.
+CLINIC RENTALS: In addition to client treatments, the clinic space is available for rent by the hour, shift, day, or month to Registered Massage Therapists or other manual therapists in compatible fields.

 SAFE SPACE: Tensegrity Manual Therapy is committed to maintaining a safe, inclusive, and respectful space for all clients, visitors, and practitioners.
 Everyone is welcome here.